 And if there’s a space for cyclists at the traffic lights, stay behind it, even if there aren’t any cyclists in sight.

-It sometimes feels like there are too many signs on the road, we get this.
-But ignoring these signs could mean you put other drivers at risk.
+It might sometimes feel like there are too many signs on the road.
+But ignoring them could mean you put other drivers at risk.